hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl","gProfileR"), repos="https://cran.rstudio.com")' `

 #### Instructions for Linux Ubuntu 16 ####
-Here are instructions to install all the programs and libraries needed by BEST on a Linux Ubuntu 16.10 computer.
+Here are instructions to install all the programs and libraries needed by BEST on a Linux Ubuntu 16.10 computer, from a shell terminal.

 First of all, update your system: